Andy Carroll: Reading

 On 15 November 2021, Reading announced the signing of Carroll on a short-term contract until mid-January 2022.
 He made his Reading debut on 20 November in a 1–1 draw with Nottingham Forest coming on as a 61st minute substitute for Liam Moore and playing a role in the build-up to their second-half equaliser from Scott Dann.
 He scored his first goal for the club on 27 November in a 3–2 win against Swansea City.
 Following a 2–1 away defeat to Middlesbrough on 15 January 2022, in which Carroll scored his second goal for Reading, his contract with the club ended.

 West Bromwich Albion

 On 28 January 2022, West Bromwich Albion announced the signing of Carroll on a short-term contract until the end of the season.
 He made his debut the following day in a 2–0 away defeat against Millwall.
 On 12 March 2022, Carroll scored his first goal for the club netting the equaliser in the 85th minute during a 2–2 home draw against Huddersfield Town.

 On 30 April 2022, it was reported that Carroll would leave Albion at the end of the season.

 Return to Reading

 On 15 September 2022, Carroll returned to Reading, signing a four-month contract with the club, until the middle of January 2023 and taking the vacant number two squad number in the process.
 On 10 January 2023, Carroll signed a contract extension with the Royals, keeping him at the club until mid 2024.

+On 31 August 2023, Carroll left Reading after triggering a release clause in his contract.

+Amiens

+On 1 September 2023, Carroll joined Ligue 2 club Amiens.
+He made his debut on 3 September coming on as a substitute in the 66th minute, replacing Abdoul Tapsoba as Amiens won 4–1 against Guingamp, moving them to second in the league.

+Bordeaux

+On 18 September 2024, Carroll left Amiens to join Championnat National 2 club Bordeaux.
+He scored twice on his debut for the club in a 2–2 draw against Voltigeurs de Châteaubriant.

+He left the club after one season as wanted to be "closer to his children".

+Dagenham & Redbridge

+In July 2025, Carroll signed for National League South club Dagenham & Redbridge on a three-year contract.
+He said of the move, "It doesn't matter the level, or anything, as long as I get on the pitch and play football, that's all that matters".